How to Close a Texas Business in 8 Steps

 E.J.
 Simonsen | Mar 14, 2022

 Your business has been struggling for some time, and you can't seem to break even.
 The thought of closing the doors of your business is already on your mind.
-You thought about selling the business, but it's generating too little revenue and you have few if any long-term contracts.
-You've also ruled saving the business by eliminating or restructuring its debts using a Chapter 11 business bankruptcy.
+You thought about selling the business, but it's generating too little revenue, and you have few if any long-term contracts.
+You've also ruled out saving the business by eliminating or restructuring its debts using a Chapter 11 business bankruptcy.

 If this sounds similar to what you're dealing with, closing the business is likely the best option.
 Bottom line, if the company isn't profitable, is taking over your life, or threatening to impact your personal finances, closing can be the best decision for the company, and for you.